 Talane Miedaner Reviews “The Power of Less” by Leo Babauta

 If your goal takes longer than a year to complete, then you need to break it into smaller segments.
-In addition, you can have a maximum of three projects going on with the caveat that one of the three projects must be supporting and related to your big goal.
-A project is defined as something that would take at least a day to complete or more but isn’t as big as the big goal.
-In my case a project might be to interview clients for the book or read a book for research, or draft a chapter.
+In addition, you can have a maximum of three projects going on.
+The caveat is that one of the three projects must be supporting and related to your big goal.
+A project is defined as something that would take at least a day or more to complete.
+But it isn’t as big as the big goal.
+In my case, a project might be to interview clients for the book or read a book for research, or draft a chapter.

-If you can get away with only doing one thing at a time, he recommends it as the best way to get things finished.
+If you can get away with only doing one thing at a time, it is the best way to finish.
 I have to agree.
-Two weeks before I left England I got it into my head that I should try to get the first draft of my book done.
+Two weeks before I left England I got it into my head that I should get the first draft of my book done.
 (My original plan was to write it in Wisconsin).
-By giving myself permission to really focus on this one project intensely and write as much as I could every day, I did get the entire rough draft done!
-Of course, it needed more work over the summer, but I started the summer with a really solid draft to work on and refine—and boy was I glad because once I arrived in Wisconsin I really felt like sitting on the beach drinking margaritas.
+By giving myself permission to focus intensely on this one project I got the entire rough draft done!
+Of course, it needed more work over the summer.
+But I started the summer with a really solid draft to work on and refine.
+And boy was I glad.
+Once I arrived in Wisconsin I really felt like sitting on the beach drinking margaritas.
 I slipped into holiday mode instantly.

-This strategy requires that you say no to lots of things so that you can focus on your one big goal and the three projects (remember that one of those three projects supports your big goal).
-He gives some good tips on how to tell your boss that three projects is enough for any one human being.
-And, he gives some good tips on managing your email –like only checking it twice a day and never ever check it before you’ve done some work on your big goal.
+This strategy requires that you say no to lots of things.
+You need to focus on your one big goal and the three projects.
+(Remember that one of those three projects supports your big goal.)
+He gives some good tips on how to tell your boss that three projects is enough.
+And, he gives some good tips on managing your email.
+For example, only checking it twice a day and never checking it before you work on your big goal.

 Even if you only have half an hour a day for your big goal, you’ll get there in the end.
 I know an author who wrote her book every night for half an hour while her son was little—it was all the time she could spare and had the energy for.
 She finished the book in one year!
 Think about it– in one year from today you could have a book or some other big goal accomplished.
 But just pick one big goal and stick to it like glue!